 Are your property taxes too high?
 Do you know you can appeal your Connecticut property taxes?
-I’m proud to say I recently successfully appealed my Greenwich, CT property taxes.
+It’s not that difficult to appeal your property taxes.
+I successfully appealed my Greenwich, CT property taxes without outside help.
 Here is how to appeal your Connecticut Property Taxes

 How to Appeal Your Connecticut Property Taxes

 By law, towns are required to revalue properties at least once every 5 years.
 An inspector from the Town Assessor’s Office came to reassess my home.
 She asked for permission to walk the exterior of my property.
 In hindsight, I should have declined her request to inspect my property.
 As the homeowner, you have the right to refuse the inspector from inspecting your property.
 A few weeks after the inspection, I received a letter saying my property taxes increased because of a square footage increase!
+Apparently, there is an overhang in my house that they previously did not notice!
 I was not happy.
-First of all, I did not make any improvements to my home.
+First of all, I did not make any improvements to my home, that overhang was always there.
 I was kicking myself for letting the inspector inspect my property, but in hindsight, it was a blessing in disguise.

 How to Apply for a Hearing with the Board of Assessment Appeals